Bmgtje25/reloaded/README.md

 # Reloaded

-This is a mod maxe for the Reloaded server owned by Appelsappie.
+This is a mod made for the Reloaded server owned by Appelsappie.